rupl/chrisruppel.com/_posts/travel/2015-10-20-chiang-mai-thailand.md

   comment: Our hostel had a great spot right on the river.
 We ate breakfast and dinner here often.
   type: wide

-summary: Chiang Mai is a nice city in the North.
-It's pretty big but thankfully not nearly on the scale of Bangkok.
+summary: Chiang Mai is the biggest city in the north, offering plenty of sights and activities.
 We had fun checking it out for a few days.
 ---